aprove-developers/KoAT2-Releases/README.md

 1. Use `opam init` and follow the instructions to set up Opam and install OCaml 4.06.1 if necessary
 2. `opam install -j$(nproc) . --deps-only`
       * requires the _gmp_ and _mpfr_ libraries
-3. Run `omake` to build KoAT2
+3. Run `dune build` to build KoAT2
-4. You may add `export PATH=$PATH:"path-to-Koat2-repository/Koat2/src/main/"` (with the substituted path) into your .bashrc file to use `koat2` directly.
-5. For Controlflow - Refinement download https://github.com/jesusjda/pyRankFinder/releases/download/v1.3.2/irankfinder_1.3.2_linux_x86_64.zip and unzip it.
-Add `export PATH=$PATH:"path-to-irankfinder-folder/irankfinder/"` (with the substituted path) into your .bashrc file such that KoAT2 is able to find iRankFinder.

 ### Build [Docker](https://www.docker.com/) image